aalbrechtsen/popgen21/GWASexercises.md

 In other words, for each SNP test if there is a significantly different amount of missing data in the cases and controls (or equivalently if there is an association between the disease status and the missingness).

-Do this with PLINK2 by running the following command:
+Do this with PLINK by running the following command:
 ```
-plink2 --bfile data/gwa --test-missing
+plink --bfile data/gwa --test-missing
 ```
 View the result in the file plink.missing, where the p-value is given in the right most coloumn or generate a plot using the Rscript data/plink.plot.R by typing this command
 ```